LeifDiao/LeifDiao/README.md

 ### Projects

 Five tools and counting.
-Small, sharp things for serious AI-assisted work — every repo optimized by Fable 5 and GPT 5.6 Sol.
+Small, sharp things for serious AI-assisted work — every repo optimized by <b>Fable 5</b> and <b>GPT 5.6 Sol</b>.

 **[Codex Radar](https://github.com/LeifDiao/codex-radar)** <br> How healthy is your Codex workflow really?
 It runs a 9-dimension review, backs every finding with evidence, and hands you a professional report.